COVID-19 General Information

 Canterbury Foundation has implemented the same procedures for staff as it has for visitors and vendors.
-We have enforced staff precautions for all staff if they are not feeling well or have travelled outside Canada to not come to work and self-isolate at home, as per the recommendations of Alberta Health Services.
+We have enforced staff precautions for all staff if they are not feeling well or have travelled outside Canada, to not come to work and self-isolate at home, as per the recommendations of Alberta Health Services.
 Canterbury Health Services is also screening all staff as they come on shift with a symptom assessment as well as a temperature check as per the Chief Medical Officer of Health directive.
-Finally, we continue to have strict mask wearing, hand washing and infection prevention and control policies in place and all staff have been trained in our longstanding outbreak procedures.
+Finally, we continue to have strict mask wearing, hand washing and infection prevention and control policies in place and all staff have been trained in our longstanding outbreak policy and procedures.

 What is the plan if there is an outbreak in Canterbury?

 Canterbury Foundation has an extensive outbreak prevention and management protocol which is aligned with the policies and procedures of Alberta Health Services.
 In brief, any resident presenting with COVID like symptoms is immediately placed on isolation and testing is completed for COVID-19.
 Any staff member feeling unwell, and/or who may have come into contact with a suspected, probable, or confirmed case of COVID-19, or who has recently been tested MUST disclose this information to their supervisor, isolate and be tested for COVID-19.
 Any affected person will be immediately placed on isolation and in partnership with the Medical Officer of Health, we will conduct contact tracing and determine the level of isolation required should there be close contacts in Canterbury.
 The extent of isolation for residents will be aligned with the level of risk of transmission.
 We will deliver all meals to residents in their rooms without delivery charge if facility-wide isolation is required.
 We will monitor the situation closely and work with Alberta Health Services on a daily basis to manage the situation and prevent further spread.